pachterlab/gget/README.md

 # Manual
 ## gget ref
 Function to fetch GTF and FASTA (cDNA and DNA) URLs from the [Ensembl FTP site](http://ftp.ensembl.org/pub/).
-Returns a dictionary/json containing the requested URLs with their respective Ensembl version and release date and time.
+Returns a dictionary/json containing the requested URLs with their respective Ensembl version and release date and time (or use flag `ftp` to only return the links).

 ### Options
 `-l` `--list`